Rob Blake: Retirement

 On June 18, 2010, Blake announced his final retirement from professional hockey.
 On March 3, 2011, during a Los Angeles Kings telecast, Blake discussed his post-playing career as a hockey operations manager for the NHL, based in Toronto.
 Blake said, "This job kind of developed over the summer (of 2010) in talking with Brendan Shanahan.
 I played for a while in the NHL (20 years).
 As a former player, I can provide the league with some insight in various aspects of the game.
 I was able to stay on the West Coast (and commute to Toronto for work), so it worked out really well."
 He continued, "I watch the game much differently now, just because I've been in Toronto, in the war room.
 Now, I watch the game and see the calls that are made as well as the ones which weren't but should have been."

 On August 11, 2014, the Los Angeles Kings announced they would be retiring Blake's number 4 jersey on January 17, 2015.
 He was later selected to the Colorado Avalanche's 20th anniversary team honoured on December 8, 2015.

 Executive career

 Before the 2013–14 season, the Los Angeles Kings hired Blake as assistant general manager.
 The Kings won the Stanley Cup in his first year.
 As the assistant general manager to the Kings, he also acted as the general manager for their American Hockey League (AHL) affiliates, the Manchester Monarchs (2013–2015) and the Ontario Reign (2015–).

 Blake was also selected by Hockey Canada to be their general manager for the 2014 IIHF World Championship.

 On April 10, 2017, the Kings named Blake the vice-president and general manager of the team.
 In eight seasons as general manager, Blake led the Kings to the playoffs five times; however, the team never advanced past the first round, including four consecutive series losses to the Edmonton Oilers from 2022 to 2025.
 On May 5, 2025, following the fourth loss, Blake and the Kings mutually parted ways.

+On June 5, 2026, Blake was named executive vice president of hockey operations for the Nashville Predators.
+This came two days after Chris MacFarland was named the team's president and general manager..
+The Predators announced that "Blake will work alongside MacFarland in all areas of the hockey operations department, including team and staff development, long- and short-term strategies, free agency, player recruitment, drafting and more."